 24. Explore historic preservation matters in your region, beyond the borders of your community.

 Not quite two miles from DC is the Bladensburg Waterfront Park in Bladensburg, Maryland.

 Reflect about when this was a major port, when tobacco was king, and DC was still part of Prince George's County, Maryland.
 They offer river rides on the weekends, including a jaunt into DC to the National Arboretum.

 In Prince George's County, the Historic Hyattsville (Maryland) house tour is Sunday May 18th.

 Prince George's County has an extensive inventory of historic sites that are open to the public, etc.

 Because 2014 is the 200th anniversary of the sacking of Washington, the Battle of Bladensburg, and the writing of the Star Spangled Banner, Maryland in particular is working up many events in commemoration.
-DC has just started doing some planning as well, but Maryland has been working on this for at least 4 years.
+DC has just started doing some planning as well, but Maryland has been working on this for many years.

 25. Check out an exhibit at a local history museum or historic site, such as at the Anacostia Community Museum or the Historical Society of Washington or one of the other house museums and historic sites in the city and region.

 The Pittsburgh History Center, the New-York Historical Society, the Jamestown Experience, the Brooklyn Historical Society, the Valentine History Center in Richmond, among others, are great local museums that are definitely worth a visit.

 26. Encourage your friends to stay at a historic hotel in the city or a bed and breakfast located in a historic district.
 For example, the Tabard Inn in the Dupont Circle Historic District is one of the most romantic places in the city to have weekend brunch--out on the patio, during the spring, summer, and fall.